spookylukey/django-htmx-patterns/actions.rst

       {% else %}
         <p>{{ monster.name }} is sad.</p>
         <button name="hug" type="submit">Hug it!</button>
       {% endif %}

     </form>

-(Here, the available button actions depend on the current ``is_happy`` state, and are mutually exclusive, but that isn’t always the case).
+Here, the available button actions depend on the current ``is_happy`` state, and are mutually exclusive, but that doesn’t have to be the case.

 Nice things about this include: